gdsoumya/certificate-generator/README.md

 # Certificate Generator

-The Certificate Generator is a simple dynamic course/event certificate generator.
+The Certificate Generator is a simple and dynamic course/event certificate generator.
 It is easy to use and highly customizable.
+One can simply generate a customized certificate by providing the certificate template, name of recipient, name of event and date of the event.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.